pppiyo/PillBuddy/README.md

 ## Accomplishments

-- "Identified a critical pain point in a key industry and developed a comprehensive solution from the ground up."
+- Identified a critical pain point in a key industry and developed a comprehensive solution from the ground up.
 - _**Amazing teammates**_ and smooth collaboration process.
 - Last but not least, _**built a meaningful & working AI product within only one day!!!!**_
 - Received **Honorable Mention Award**.